top of page

 Craspedacusta sowerbii and other freshwater jellyfish hold a place of special interest for the scientific community.
 Jellyfish are known as an indicator species, meaning changes in their populations represent greater changes in the ecosystem.
 Around the world today, jellyfish are thriving in record numbers.

 A local zoologist Dr. Florian Lüskow, became interested in freshwater jellyfish when they were reported in Killarney Lake near Victoria.
-The aim of his research is to understand the distribution and impacts of the jellyfish on lake ecosystems in B.C.
+Today, working with Professor Evgeny Pakhomov at UBC the aim of their research is to understand the distribution and impacts of the jellyfish on lake ecosystems in B.C.
 An initial study analyzed polyp and medusa responses to different temperatures.
-You can his read his article: “Increasing Temperature Facilitates Polyp Spreading and Medusa Appearance of the Invasive Hydrozoan Craspedacusta sowerbii “ by clicking here.
+In our library, you can read his article: “Increasing Temperature Facilitates Polyp Spreading and Medusa Appearance of the Invasive Hydrozoan Craspedacusta sowerbii “ by clicking here.

 Recognizing that medusae bloom in the warmth of July, August and even September the possibility exists that climate change will affect both life cycle stages and their food web impacts.
 Luskow surmises that increases in temperature due to environmental warming “will favour the expansion of the species in the future to higher latitudes.”